-In addition, the Board of Directors believes that directors who are elected to three-year terms are just as accountable to stockholders as directors who are elected on an annual basis.
+In addition, the Board of Directors believes that directors who are elected on an annual basis are no more accountable to stockholders than directors who are elected to three-year terms.
 Under applicable law, the directors owe to the stockholders fiduciary duties which do not depend on how often they are elected.
-The Board of Directors believes that this proposal is not in the best interest of Boston Properties or its stockholders.
+The Board of Directors believes that this proposal is not in the best interest of Boston Properties or our stockholders.